BA’s Shocking Easy No-Knead Focaccia

-Bon Appetit’s Sarah Jampel developed this focaccia recipe that is basically foolproof, it’s super quick to make the dough and toss it in the fridge for an overnight proof, and the lack of kneading makes this recipe easy for any level of baker.
-Here in the gathr space we love using a sheet pan for making thinner focaccia, perfect for sandwiches.
+Bon Appétit’s Sarah Jampel developed this focaccia recipe, and it’s basically foolproof.
+It’s super quick to make the dough and toss it in the fridge for an overnight proof, and the lack of kneading makes it easy for bakers of any level.
+Here in the Gathr space, we love using a sheet pan to make thinner focaccia—perfect for sandwiches.

 Recipe from Bon Appetit by Sarah Jampel